 The Department of Environmental Health and Safety (EH&S) provides guidance and direction to students, faculty, and staff members at the University.
-EH&S identifies hazards and risks, recommends appropriate action to help to ensure safe conditions, and assists the University in maintaining regulatory compliance.
-An EH&S representative provides support to the Pitt-Greensburg campus.
+EH&S identifies hazards and risks, recommends appropriate action to help to ensure safe conditions, and assists the university in maintaining regulatory compliance.